ScholarPeer: A Context-Aware Multi-Agent Framework for Automated Peer Review: Experiments

 \textbf{Human Evaluation.} Figure \ref{fig:human_eval_single_sided} shows that \ourss achieves the highest average rating across both human evaluation and LLM judge.

-\subsubsection{Review Diversity}
+\subsection{Review Diversity}

-As shown in Table \ref{tab:single_sided}, fine-tuned models have extremely low review diversity (0.01-0.02), indicating severe mode collapse.
-Single and multi-agent baselines improve this (up to 0.24). \ours achieves the highest review diversity of 0.29, reducing the gap to the human diversity of 0.43.
-We hypothesize that our framework compounds the review diversity through its multi-agent design--multiple runs lead to slightly different literature expansion paths and Q\&A probes, simulating the varied knowledge bases of a human committee.
+As shown in Table \ref{tab:single_sided}, fine-tuned models suffer from severe mode collapse, exhibiting extremely low review diversity (RDS $\approx 0.01$--$0.02$) and homogenizing scientific feedback.
+Single and multi-agent baselines improve this (up to 0.25). \ours~ achieves the highest review diversity among automated systems (RDS = 0.31), significantly reducing the gap to the natural variance of human committees (RDS = 0.43).
+Further, given the low variance in the win rates, these diverse reviews are of high quality.
+We hypothesize that \ours~ compounds diversity through its multi-agent design: multiple runs lead to slightly different, valid literature expansion paths and Q\&A probes, simulating the varied expertise of a diverse human reviewer panel.

-\subsubsection{Summary of Gains}
+\subsection{Summary of Gains}

 We aggregated the reasoning traces from our LLM judge to distill the systematic advantages and disadvantages of \ours~ compared to key baselines.
 We show the results in Figure~\ref{fig:qualitative_summary}.
 We provide review examples and summary of advantages against other baselines in Appendix~\ref{app:qualitative_examples} and the summarization prompt in Appendix~\ref{app:eval_prompts}.